wencruz/ModuleManager/Patch-Ordering.md

 These directives cause patches with them specified to be loaded during the pass for the specific mod _modname_.
 Patches are applied by going through each _modname_ in alphabetical order, and applying the all BEFORE, then all FOR, then all AFTER patches.
 Within a specific patch group, patches will be applied in alphabetical order by folder / subfolder / filename.

+It is not recommended to use the FOR directive to refer to other mods than the one you are writing.

 Example:

 I have this part: